grafana/grafana-operator/PREPARE_RELEASE.md

       # 2021-11-22T10:34:12Z is enough
 - Run `make bundle`
 - Run `make bundle-kustomization KUSTOMIZE_TAG=v4.0.2` the KUSTOMIZE_TAG should match the new tag
+- Update `deploy/manifests/latest/deployment.yaml` so it matches with the new image version
 - Create a PR and get it merged
 - Create a new release with the new tag, make sure to compile release notes (github has an option to do this for you)